IndioHunter/odin-recipes/README.md

 First practice website using only HTML

 In this project I will be building a basic recipe website using the HTML knowledge that I have learned so far.
 The website will consist of a main index page which will have links to a few different recipes.

-Through this project I will have demonstrated my basic skills in HTML, by using different elements and attributes to create the website.
+Through this project I will have demonstrated my basic skills in HTML.
 I'm hoping to test my knowledge and have some fun.

+(UPDATE - Completed HTML only project.
+Will be using CSS to style this website in a future project.)